 One of the best things about being a food blogger has got to be the free books and food I occasionally receive for review.
-The yummiest thing I’ve received this summer has been Terry Hope Romero‘s new cookbook, Salad Samurai (which you can sign up to win below).
-She truly is a salad samurai, and this book will make you one too.
+The yummiest thing I’ve received this summer has been Terry Hope Romero‘s new cookbook, Salad Samurai.
+She truly is a samurai, and this book will make you one too.
 The recipes are unique, colorful, and varied.
-There are super healthy recipes like the Green Papaya Salad with Lemongrass Tofu, and more comfort food salads like the BBQ Tempeh N’ Dilly Slaw Bowl.
-The book is divided into sections for each season, and it has me looking forward to winter so I can try the Beet Ball N’ Fries Salad.
+Plus, there are super healthy recipes like the Green Papaya Salad with Lemongrass Tofu, and more comfort food salads like the BBQ Tempeh N’ Dilly Slaw Bowl, for instance.
+The book is also divided into sections for each season, and it has me looking forward to winter so I can try the Beet Ball N’ Fries Salad.
 Okay, I’m exaggerating, it’s impossible to make me look forward for winter.
 Still, like all of Terry’s cookbooks this one rocks!

 Have you gotten your hands on Salad Samurai yet?
 What recipes have you tried?